The programme provides intellectual and technical training through original research, interdisciplinary dialogue, and training of transferable skills.

 Good scientific practice

-More information about the IMPRS-PMPG curriculum is on page 2.
+More information about the IMPRS curriculum is on page 2.

 Page 3 gives you information about formalities. - Please read on!